Meet the Commission Staff!

 Before moving to Maine for university studies, she served an AmeriCorps term in Baltimore, MD, where she was volunteer coordinator at the Village Learning Place.
 Jamie also served in the US Air Force.

 Prior to joining the Commission, Marilyn was the Executive Assistant/Financial Manager for the Board of Overseers of the Bar.
 The mission of the Board of Overseers of the Bar is to encourage and promote competent and ethical practice by members of the Maine Bar, and to make these standards known to members of the public so that they have confidence in the legal profession in Maine.
+Marilyn became a Notary Public for the State of Maine on June 12, 2018.

 Prior to moving back to Maine in 2014, she lived in Massachusetts for 13 years, where she worked at Boston College in University Advancement for the first six-years and then as the Office Administrator for the Treasurer for the Jesuit Community at Boston College.

 Marilyn is a double eagle at Boston College, graduating summa cum laude both times.
 She earned her BA in business with a minor in English in 2007 and then her MA in administrative studies with a focus in finance and organizational behavior in 2011.
+In 1992, Marilyn received an Associate Degree in Business Management from the University of Maine in Augusta.

 Bryan joined the Commission staff in July 2019.
 As Communications Officer, Bryan supports the Commission’s Communications Task Force and the Maine Volunteer Foundation by developing strategic communications plans, and managing the implementation of those plans with the goal of informing, educating, and disseminating information regarding available resources, programs, policies, and events.